Understanding and Practising ‘Missional Church’

 |Cost:||£80 [reduced rate*], including access to interactive participant-only website|

-This course will be particularly impacting where a church leadership team studies together.
-So we are pleased to offer an additional special offer for teams:
+This course is particularly impacting where a church leadership team studies together.
+So we are pleased to offer a special offer for teams:

 - Book for two people get 10% off each – £72 each

 - Book for three people get 20% off – £64 each

 - Book for four people get 30% off – £56 each

 Participants must be from the same leadership team.
 All names of those in the group must be provided at time of booking.